Free of charge and open to all.

 There are many brief and middling-length sadhanas of Dorje Shugdän, such as Heart Jewel and Wishfulfilling Jewel.
 This extensive sadhana is called Kangso in Tibetan, which means Fulfilling and Restoring Ritual, and it is usually performed once a month in Dharma Centres.
 During this puja we make extensive offerings and perform other practices:

-To fulfill our heart commitment to rely upon the Protector sincerely, regarding him as inseparable from the Guru and Yidam, and to practice the pure Dharma of Lamrim, Lojong, and Mahamudra
+To fulfil our heart commitment to rely upon the Protector sincerely, regarding him as inseparable from the Guru and Yidam, and to practice the pure Dharma of Lamrim, Lojong, and Mahamudra

 To restore any degenerate or broken commitments we may have incurred